Anushika0304/aps.github.io/README.md

 **Design Technique**:
 Genetic algorithm mimics the process of natural selection to optimize solutions.
 In the context of scheduling posts, GA can evolve schedules over time by generating a population of potential schedules (chromosomes), evaluating their fitness (reach and engagement metrics), and applying genetic operators like crossover and mutation to produce new generations of schedules.
 This iterative process continues until an optimal or near-optimal schedule is found.

-**Complexity**:
+**Time & Space Complexity**:
-The time complexity for each generation in a genetic algorithm is O(k x n x m), where **k** is the population size, **n** is the number of chromosomes (or solutions) in the population, and **m** is the complexity of the fitness function evaluation.
-The space complexity mainly depends on the size of the population and the representation of each chromosome, typically O(k x n).
+* The time complexity for each generation in a genetic algorithm is O(k x n x m), where **k** is the population size, **n** is the number of chromosomes (or solutions) in the population, and **m** is the complexity of the fitness function evaluation.

-**Shortcomings & Scalability**:
-Genetic algorithms can face challenges in scalability due to their reliance on population sizes and fitness evaluations, which can become computationally intensive for large datasets or complex problems.
-They may also struggle with premature convergence to suboptimal solutions and require careful parameter tuning to balance exploration and exploitation effectively.
-Maintaining diversity in the population and managing computational resources are critical for overcoming these limitations in practical applications.
+* The space complexity mainly depends on the size of the population and the representation of each chromosome, typically O(k x n).

 *Code for sample implementation of [Genetic Algorithm](all_codes/genetic.cpp)*